JasvanthiA/CIP_Project/README.md

 ## Flask web application for Code in place final project

 ## Features
--List of features included in the project
+List of features included in the project
     -Patient registration
     -Appointment Booking
     -View Appointment History